storageos/storageos.github.io/_docs/operations/upgrades.md

 1. Delete StorageOS Pods.

     ```bash
-   kubectl -n $NAMESPACE delete --selector app=storageos
+   kubectl -n $NAMESPACE delete pods --selector app=storageos
     ```

 1. Check that StorageOS is starting and wait until the Pods are in `ready` state.